Scholarships in International Relations

 Klaus Goldschlag Graduation Scholarship

-Awarded to a specialist student in the International Relations Program who has demonstrated academic distinction and intends to continue in international relations at a graduate level outside Canada.
+Awarded to a specialist student in the International Relations Program, from any College, who has demonstrated academic distinction and intends to continue in international relations at a graduate level outside Canada.
 This scholarship honours Klaus Goldschlag, a distinguished former diplomat in the Canadian Foreign Service, and is generously funded by the Donner Foundation.
-Students who wish to be considered for the Goldschlag Graduation Scholarship must submit a letter of application to the office of the International Relations Program by April 30th of their graduating year.
+Students who wish to be considered for the Goldschlag Graduation Scholarship must submit an application on-line in the spring of their graduating year.
+For the application deadline and procedures, consult the website for Trinity College Graduation Awards.

 The Meltzer Memorial Travelling Scholarship